sidakwalia/Optimizing-Bert/README.md

 To download and prepare the dataset, run `prepare_dataset.py`.
 This will download the Wikipedia dataset and shard it into Hadoop files.

 ## Pretraining
-For pre-training, run the bash `optimizer.sh` file.
+For pre-training, run the bash `<optimizer-name>.sh` file.
 It uses different optimizers like Adam, Lamb, AdamW, and Adafactor.
 You can adjust the number of epochs using the parameter in the bash file.

 The script `run_pretraining.py` is used for the pretraining process, which accepts a number of parameters: